C1. Patterns and Relationships

 When students create a pattern with their bodies, they use multiple attributes such as gestures, sounds, and positions in the same pattern.
 Do not limit the choice of attributes, but explain that the pattern consists of only two elements and that these two elements (the core) must always be represented in the same way and repeated in the same order to create a pattern.

 The student does not know what to do to extend the pattern.
-Place the student in front of the pattern and ask them to name the terms in the pattern: sailboat, balloon, sailboat, balloon, sailboat, balloon Ask them to name the term that they must represent.
+Place the student in front of the pattern and ask them to name the terms in the pattern: sailboat, beach ball, sailboat, beach ball, sailboat, beach ball.
+Ask them to name the term that they must represent.
 Point out the gesture made, the sound produced, or the position taken by the other students who represent this term.
 Explain that they must represent the term in the same way in order to maintain the repetition of the pattern core.

 The student cannot justify their choice of element to extend the pattern.
-Place the student in front of the pattern and ask them to name the terms in the pattern: sailboat, balloon, sailboat, balloon, sailboat, balloon until their turn.
+Place the student in front of the pattern and ask them to name the terms in the pattern: sailboat, beach ball, sailboat, beach ball, sailboat, beach ball until their turn.
 Ask them questions such as:

 • What is the repeating pattern?

-• Which element is always placed after the sailboat? after the balloon?
+• Which element is always placed after the sailboat? after the beach ball?

 Ask another student to help them formulate a rationale and have the student repeat the rationale.

-Use Appendix MJ.2 to create another tape with a two-element pattern; for example, fire truck and fireman, drum and guitar.
+Use Appendix MJ.2 to create another strip with a two-element pattern; for example, fire truck and firefighter, drum and guitar.
 These elements could be represented by sounds and follow the same process as before.

 Active Learning (Exploration)